Heinz completes Kraft purchase, Buffett joins board

 H.J.
-Heinz Co on Thursday completed its purchase of Kraft Foods Group Inc, creating the third largest food and beverage company in North America and fifth largest worldwide.
+Heinz Co on Thursday completed its purchase of Kraft Foods Group Inc KRFT.O, creating the third largest food and beverage company in North America and fifth largest worldwide.

-The new company, Kraft Heinz Co, will have roughly $28 billion of annual revenue from brands such as Oscar Mayer, Philadelphia, Velveeta, Maxwell House, Ore-Ida and Jell-O, as well as Kraft cheese and Heinz ketchup.
+The new company, Kraft Heinz Co, will have roughly $28 billion (18 billion pounds) of annual revenue from brands such as Oscar Mayer, Philadelphia, Velveeta, Maxwell House, Ore-Ida and Jell-O, as well as Kraft cheese and Heinz ketchup.

 Most of Kraft Heinz's upper management comes from Heinz, including Chief Executive Bernardo Hees, 45, a 3G partner.